numbas/editor-docs/source/jme-reference.rst

         * ``not true``
         * ``!true``

-.. function:: x or y
+.. jme:function:: x or y

     Logical OR.
     Returns ``true`` when at least one of ``x`` and ``y`` is true.